Proposed Priority Product: Treatments Containing Perfluoroalkyl or Polyfluoroalkyl Substances for Use on Converted Textiles or Leathers

 Public Comment Period

-To submit comments and view related materials regarding this proposal, please visit the CalSAFER site.
-The comment period closes at 11:59 p.m. on January 14, 2020.
+To view comments and related materials regarding this proposal, please visit the CalSAFER site.
 Input from the workshop and public comment period will be taken into consideration as the Department finalizes the Product-Chemical Profile in preparation for rulemaking.

 DTSC hosted a public meeting to receive public input on December 9, 2019, in the CalEPA Headquarters, Byron Sher Auditorium, 1001 I Street, Sacramento, CA. DTSC will consider both verbal input at the public meeting and written comments submitted during the public comment period as we continue to refine our Priority Product definition and listing.